-Any updates for this section is part of and included in the FY 2022 Broward County CAPER.
+Any updates for this section are part of and included in the FY 2022 Broward County CAPER.

-Broward County has contracted with Weston to implement their Consolidated Plan.
-As the Lead Agency for Broward County's HOME Consortium, the County along with the urban county small cities and the City of Weston continuously work to ensure that this organization employs comprehensive and inclusive policies addressing housing and community development issues and needs pertinent to this jurisdiction.
+Coconut Creek has contracted with Broward County to implement their Consolidated Plan.
+As the Lead Agency for Broward County's HOME Consortium, the County continuously works to ensure that this organization employs comprehensive and inclusive policies addressing housing and community development issues and needs pertinent to this jurisdiction.